Frustrated residents pack Family Arena to protest proposed St. Charles County development

-ST. CHARLES COUNTY, Mo. — Hundreds of people packed the Family Arena for a St. Charles County Planning and Zoning meeting where the commission is considering a new housing development off Highway DD.
+ST. CHARLES COUNTY, Mo. — A St. Charles County commission decided to not recommend a new housing development off Highway DD after Hundreds of people packed the Family Arena for a St. Charles County Planning and Zoning meeting Wednesday night.

 The presentation from the development team showed 556 homes on 356 acres of land with an average of 1.5 homes per acre.